mostly-ai/virtualdatalab/README.md

-# Virtual Data Lab (VDL)
+# `virtualdatalab` (VDL)

 License: [GPLv3](https://github.com/mostly-ai/virtualdatalab/blob/master/LICENSE)

-The main motivation of VDL is to test drive generative models for sequential data w.r.t. to accuracy and privacy given a range of real-world and artificial datasets.
+VDL  to test drive generative models for sequential data w.r.t. to accuracy and privacy given a range of real-world and artificial datasets Aside from measurement capabilities, synthesizers capable of sequential data generation are also included.
+VDL includes `virtualdatalab`,

-Synthesizers and public functions accept only data formatted according to the following guideline.

-#### Common Data Format

-* Pandas DataFrame
-* `id` (denoting a subject) `sequence_pos` (order of sequences belonging to one subject) as index
-* columns are either of type `numeric` or `categorical`
-* single table (subject and sequence information is in single table)

-`target_data_manipulation.prepare_common_data_format` is a helper function to convert a given Pandas DataFrame or CSV into the  **common data format**.

-## `virtualdatalab`
-* Python tooling library with following capabilities
-    * **Data Processing**
-        * `target_data_manipulation.prepare_common_data_format`
-            * loads in a data source and prepares it to fit common data format
-            * currently accepts `str` filepath to CSV or a Pandas DataFrame
-            * data is assumed to be ordered within subject

-    * **Datasets & Mock Data Generation**
-        * `target_data_generate.generate_simple_seq_dummy`
-            * sequential dummy generation
-        * Preprocessed real-word datasets
-            * Datasets are trimmed such that all users have a given fixed sequence length without padding
-                * [CD NOW](http://www.brucehardie.com/datasets/) - Transaction data of an online commerce site - `datasets/data/cdnow_len5.csv`
-                    * Datetime converted to day of week (category)
-                    * Fixed sequence length = 5
-                * [1999 Czech Financial Dataset - Real Anonymized Transactions - trans.csv](https://data.world/lpetrocelli/czech-financial-dataset-real-anonymized-transactions) Real transactions released for PKDD,99 Discovery Challenge - `datasets/data/berka_len10.csv`
-                    * Fixed sequence length = 10

-    * **Synthesizers**
-        * IdentitySynthesizer
-            * Returns a sample of data randomly selected
-        * FlatAutoEncoder
-            * Encoder - Decoder Fully Connected NN in PyTorch

-    * **Metrics**
-        * `metrics.compare`
-            * given a target dataset and synthetic dataset, compute accuracy and privacy themed metrics (See [Metric Definitions](#metric-definitions))

-    * **Experimental Set-up**
-        * `benchmark.benchmark`
-            * compute `metrics.compare` with many synthesizers across many datasets
-            * if no datasets are passed then the default datasets are used (CDNOW + Berka)

 ## Install
-It is recommended to install`virtualdatalab` in a Conda virtual environment if not using Google Colab.
+It is recommended to install`virtualdatalab` in a Conda virtual environment to avoid interfering with other software programs.

 ```bash
 # clone vdl